evansbenj/2024_BIO722/2_Lecture_2_reference_genomes_and_read_mapping.md

 As you can see in the [`bwa` manual] (http://bio-bwa.sourceforge.net/bwa.shtml), the `aln` flag tells `bwa` to align the reads to the reference genome (or, using the `bwa` jargon, find the coordinates of the reference genome that map each read.
 There are several additional options you could specify if you want.
 For example, you could use the `-M` flag to set a limit on the number of mismatches between a read and the reference genome.
 Because we are mapping data from one species to a reference genome from another, we will not do this.

 This command generates an intermediate file with the `.sai` suffix (which stands for `suffix array index`).
 Now we need to generate a `.sam` formatted file from our `.sai` files.
 A `.sam` file is a tab delimited text file that contains the alignment data.
-The format for this command is:

-`bwa samse reference_genome.fa data.sai data.fastq > data.sam`

 We also need to add a header to each `.sam` file, so we can type this command:

 `bwa samse -r "@RG\tID:FLOWCELL1.LANE6\tSM:XXX\tPL:illumina" reference.fa data.sai data.fastq > data.sam`

-Bute here you need to change the "XXX" to match the sample you are working with (for example change XXX to PF515 if you are working with sample PF515).
+Here you need to change the "XXX" to match the sample you are working with (for example change XXX to PF515 if you are working with sample PF515) and you need to type the path and filenames of your reference genome, the .sai file, and the fastq file.

 Now we can generate a `.bam` file.
 A `.bam` formatted file is a binary version of the `.sam` file.